-DeAnna Toten Beard is the Associate Chair and Graduate Program Director in the Department of Theatre Arts.
+DeAnna Toten Beard is the Associate Chair in the Department of Theatre Arts.
 Dr. Toten Beard joined the theatre faculty at Baylor in 2002 and teaches theatre history, dramatic literature, and dramaturgy.
 She is also a member of the teaching faculty in the Baylor Interdisciplinary Core.
 Dr. Toten Beard was named a 2012-2013 Baylor Fellow.

 Dr. Toten Beard earned a Bachelor of Arts from Mary Washington College in Virginia, where she also became a member of Phi Beta Kappa.
 She later attended the State University of New York at Stony Brook for the Master of Fine Arts in Dramaturgy.
 Her Ph.D. in Theatre History, Literature, and Theory is from Indiana University, Bloomington.